egberts/egberts.github.io-src/content/articles/ssh-overview.md

 on it (or you forgot to start one).
 Of course, you have to remember that when you need it, but now that you’ve read it maybe you will.

-List forwarded connections is handy for managing the forwards you might have created with the command line.
+List of forwarded connections is handy for managing the forwards you might have created with the command line.
 Backgrounding SSH attempts to close all the connections, and will wait patiently for them to die.
 I have never needed this, because I’m the impatient bastard that just